SKKU-COMPASSLAB/compasslab/content/news/240710-PACT/index.md

 params:

     pub_desc: |
-        Our one paper have been accepted to International Conference on Parallel Architectures and Compilation Techniques (PACT) **[Top-tier conference]**.
+        Sungbin's paper has been accepted to International Conference on Parallel Architectures and Compilation Techniques (PACT) **[Top-tier conference]**.
 Congratulations!

         **Sungbin Jang** et al., "Rethinking Page Table Structure for Fast Address Translation in GPUs: A Fixed-Size Hashed Page Table".